easafe/purescript-droplet/docs/edsl.md

 * Database types

 In order to write queries, we have to define types for database objects.
-As an example, the schema defined in [getting started](/index) could be represented as
+As an example, the schema from [getting started](/index) could be represented as

 ```haskell
 -- `users` table